Skip to content

 Check with the National Electrical Contractors Association to see what certifications are required for your region.

-If you’re just starting out, join an apprenticeship program and get work experience alongside a journeyman electrician or master electrician.
+Pro tip: If you’re just getting started, join an apprenticeship program first.
+This helps you get work experience alongside a journeyman electrician or master electrician.

 2. Secure funding to start your business

-Starting an electrical business is an expensive endeavor.
-It can cost anywhere between $5,000 and $25,000 to get your business set up, purchase tools and equipment, and advertise your services.
+Starting an electrical business can be expensive.
+It can cost anywhere between $5,000 and $25,000 to get your business set up.
+Most startup costs include tools and equipment, large expenses like company vehicles, and advertising for your services.

-Unless you’re sitting on a large savings account, you’ll need a loan or funding from a third party to get your business up and running.
+Unless you’re sitting on a large savings account, you’ll need to get a loan or funding from a third party investor before you’re ready to launch.

-Luckily, there are a few options available to help you get financing to start your electrical business:
+Luckily, there are a few options available to start your electrical business:

 • Apply for a small business grant through your local government